Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

-To guarantee the convergence and control the regularity of CCD$(n)$ calculations with $n \rightarrow\infty$, we introduce additional technical assumptions similar to that in \cite{XingLin2023}.
+To guarantee the convergence and control the regularity of CCD$(n)$ calculations with $n \rightarrow\infty$, we introduce additional technical assumptions similar to those in \cite{XingLin2023}.
 One key difference is that \cite{XingLin2023} measures the error in the amplitude calculation using the maximum entrywise norm.
-When Madelung constant correction is used, the error of the amplitude should be measured by the average entrywise norm instead, i.e.,
+When Madelung constant correction is used, the error of the amplitude should be measured by the average entrywise norm (related to the $L^1$ norm) instead, which is denoted by